-Be mindful that as the weather changes, so, too, will the types of pests, and services needed to take care of those pests.
+Be mindful that as the weather changes, so will the types of pests, and services needed to take care of those pests.

-You’ll want to consider adding specific services during those times of the year.
+You’ll want to consider adding specific pest control services during those times of the year.

 What’s your value proposition?

-Or rather, what makes you stand out from the competition?
+Rather, what would make your pest control business stand out from the competition?

 To find your value proposition, ask yourself the following questions: